strwise/documentation/docs/user/user.md

 ## Overview

-In PaaS Video Streaming Resell System, users can own client accounts.
+In StreamWise platform, users can own client accounts.
 This allows one user to manage products and services, billing, and other functions for multiple client accounts using a single login.

 ## Invitations